12 April, 2023

-A specialization includes a series of courses, projects and challenges.
+The specialization includes a series of courses, projects and challenges.
 You can acquire and expand specific professional skills.
-To complete a specialization, you need about 4-6 months and you will gain a specialization certificate.
+It takes about 4-6 months to complete a specialization, and you will gain a certificate.

-Coursera offers the chance to earn a university-recognized degree.
-After 1-3 years of studying you can earn an accredited master’s degree.
+Coursera offers the chance to earn a university-recognized product management degree.
+After 1-3 years of study, you receive an accredited master’s degree.

-Coursera for Business: Coursera for Business is the professional learning platform from Coursera.
+Coursera for Business: Coursera for Business is a professional learning platform from Coursera.
 You can compile sets of courses for your employees.
-Moreover, you can analyze the learning behaviour of your employees and evaluate their engagement and successes.
+Moreover, you can analyze the learning behavior of your employees and evaluate their engagement and successes.

 You can decide between two different plans (Team and Enterprise).
 Prices start at $400/user/year.
 For larger companies, individual prices can be requested.

 edX is a non-profit organization that offers online courses from universities in the United States.
-For example: Harvard, MIT and British Columbia.
+Some of the institutions edX works with are Harvard, MIT and British Columbia.

 All courses can be attended for free.
-Verified certificates cost a fee.
+Verified certificates are available for a fee.

-edX offers free courses from over 130 partners.
+edX offers free product management courses from over 130 partners.

-edX offers you the chance to get a verified certificate for a fee.
-A verified certificate demands that you verify your identity.
-Moreover, edX offers Xseries certificates which show that you have completed a series of courses.
+If you’re on the hunt for a verified certificate, you can get one for a fee.
+To receive it, you need to verify your identity. edX also offers Xseries certificates that show that you have completed a series of courses.

-After 1-3 years of online studying, the students “will earn a full Master’s degree—typically the same exact diploma that students earn on-campus, such as a Master of Science in Computer Science or a Master of Science in Accounting” (edX).
-Master’s degrees are offered from universities like Georgia Tech, the University of Texas at Austin and the University of California, San Diego.
+After 1-3 years of online studying, the students “will earn a full Master’s degree—typically the same exact diploma that students earn on-campus, such as a Master of Science in Computer Science or a Master of Science in Accounting.” (edX)

-Udemy offers more than 100.000 courses from over 42.000 different lecturers.
-Moreover, it supports over 50 languages.
-Unlike other platforms, the courses do not come from universities but from independent experts.
+Udemy offers more than 100,000 courses from over 42,000 different lecturers and supports over 50 languages.
+Unlike other platforms, the product management courses do not come from universities but from independent experts.

-After completing a course you get a certificate of completion.
+After completing a course, you get a certificate of completion.
 Udemy is not an accredited institution.
-Because of this, it’s not possible to use these certificates for formal accreditation.
-Some courses offer additional certificates outside of Udemy.
+Because of this, you can’t generally use these certificates for formal accreditation.
+Some of the online courses offer additional certificates outside of Udemy though.

-Udemy for Business: The Udemy for Business is a program that gives companies the chance to offer their employees access to more than 3.000 Udemy courses across more than 20 topics.
+Udemy for Business: The Udemy for Business program gives companies the chance to offer their employees access to more than 3,000 Udemy courses across more than 20 topics.
 The business model includes an analytics tool to track the engagement and effort of employees.
 There are different pricing plans, starting at $240.

 “MindTheProduct is the world’s largest product community.”
 (MindTheProduct)

-This platform doesn’t offer typical MOOCs but because of many recommendations we’ve decided to put it on this list.
-The Slack channel, offline training, conferences and the community are great for both online and offline learning.
+This platform doesn’t offer the typical massive open online courses (MOOCs).
+Despite that fact, we’ve decided to add it to the list after receiving many recommendations.
+The Slack channel, offline training, conferences, and the community are great for both online and offline learning.

-Conferences are offered all over the world and combine product talks, workshops and the chance to connect to others.
+Conferences are offered all over the world and combine product talks, workshops and the chance to connect with others.